Vergina

+Vergina (Βεργίνα, Vergína /el/) is a small town in Greek Macedonia, part of the Veroia municipality in Imathia, Central Macedonia.
 Vergina is best known as the site of ancient Aigai (Αἰγαί, Aigaí, Latinized: Aegae), the first capital of Macedon.
 In 336 BC Philip II was assassinated in Aigai's theatre and his son, Alexander the Great, was proclaimed king.

 While the resting place of Alexander the Great is unknown, researchers uncovered three tombs at Vergina in 1977 – referred to as tombs I, II and III.

-Tomb I contained Philip II, Alexander the Great's father, tomb II belonged to Philip III of Macedon, Alexander the Great's half-brother, while tomb III contained Alexander IV, Alexander the Great's son.

-Tomb I had been looted; Tombs II and III were intact and contained an array of burial goods.
-The ancient town was also the site of an extensive royal palace.
 The archaeological museum of Vergina was built to house all the artifacts found at the site and is one of the most important museums in Greece.
 Aigai has been awarded UNESCO World Heritage Site status as "an exceptional testimony to a significant development in European civilization, at the transition from classical city-state to the imperial structure of the Hellenistic and Roman periods".

+Vergina was established in 1922 in the aftermath of the population exchanges after the Treaty of Lausanne and was a separate municipality until 2011, when it was merged with Veroia under the Kallikratis Plan.